Reasons for Leaving a Job and How to Talk About Them

 Personal reasons

-However, being forthcoming in whatever way you think is right for you can help you find a position that better aligns with your needs and goals.
+However, being forthcoming in whatever way feels right for you can help you land a position that better aligns with your needs and goals.
 On a job application, you can keep your reason for leaving short.
-In an interview, you have more space to connect your reason for leaving your previous job to why this next role feels better.
+In an interview, you have more space to connect your reason for leaving your previous job to why this next role feels like a better fit for you.

 Here are some ways you may productively talk about why you left or plan to leave a job.

-You may leave a job to pursue growth opportunities, such as career advancement, career change, or better compensation.
-You may feel ready to do this when you’re no longer feeling challenged or excited by your day-to-day responsibilities and aren’t finding opportunities to expand your expertise in your current role or when you feel like you’re already exceeding expectations in your role and want to formalise your responsibilities with a title and salary to match.
-Simply put, you know you can do something more and want to explore that urge.
+You may choose to leave a job to pursue a growth opportunity, such as career advancement, career change, or better compensation.
+You may feel ready to do this when you’re no longer feeling challenged or excited by your day-to-day responsibilities.
+Or perhaps you aren’t finding opportunities to expand your expertise in your current role, or you feel like you’ve already exceeded expectations in your role and want to formalize your responsibilities with a title and salary to match.
+Simply put, you know you can do something more, and you want to explore that urge.

 What to say in a job interview: I left this role to explore new growth opportunities.
 In my previous role, I learned ABC skills and enjoyed doing DEF tasks, and I feel excited about expanding those skills to higher-level work doing XYZ.

-Every company has a unique internal culture that influences how employees interact with each other, and the company interacts with the world.
+Every company has a unique internal culture that influences the way employees interact with one another, as well as the way the company interacts with the world.
 As you move through your career, you may notice different cultural aspects that push you towards success and those that move you away from it.
-This could relate to the type of space where you feel welcomed or the organisation’s mission and how they pursue it.
-If any of these areas think off, you may leave a job to seek a company culture that better aligns with your values.
+This could relate to the type of space where you feel welcomed, or the organization’s mission and the way they pursue it.
+If any of these areas feel off, it’s possible that you’ll decide to leave a job to seek a company culture that better aligns with your values.

 What to say in a job interview: I left this role because I didn’t feel aligned with the company’s values.
-I prefer to use my ABC skills on projects that support XYZ goals, and I found that I couldn’t do that in that environment.
-It looks like your company’s mission does support those kinds of efforts.
+I prefer to use my ABC skills on projects that support XYZ goals— I found that I couldn’t do that at my previous employer.
+It looks like your company’s mission does support those efforts.

-My previous company seemed to prioritise a specific cultural viewpoint that didn’t align with my experiences as a woman.
+My previous employer seemed to prioritize a specific cultural viewpoint that didn’t align with my experiences as a woman.
 I feel most empowered when I see my identity reflected in leadership, and I’m excited to find a company with a strong DEI initiative to support a wider range of human experiences.

-When a company undergoes organisational changes, such as restructuring, an acquisition, or a merger, its role may change or be eliminated.
+When a company undergoes organizational changes, such as restructuring, acquisition, or a merger, your role may change or be eliminated entirely.
 If you are dissatisfied with your position—or dissatisfied with the changing direction of the company—you may decide to seek a new role.
 If your position was eliminated, typically resulting in a layoff, you may have no choice but to seek a new role.
-Either way, these changes may provide a natural turning point where you can reassess your career goals and continue building your path towards them.
+Either way, these changes may provide a natural turning point where you can reassess your career goals and continue building your path toward them.

-What to say on a job application: Laid off due to organisational changes during a company merger
+What to say on a job application: Laid off due to organizational changes during company merger.

-What to say in a job interview: I was laid off from my previous position with Company A when my department was eliminated following a merger with Company B. I’m proud of the work I was able to accomplish during my time there and excited to continue that track with a position where I can apply my XYZ skills towards new projects.
+What to say in a job interview: I was laid off from my previous position with Company A when my department was eliminated following a merger with Company B. I’m proud of the work I accomplished during my time there, and I’m excited to continue on that course with a position where I can apply my XYZ skills towards new projects.

-Laid off, released, and fired all imply that you didn’t actively choose to leave your job, but the three words have different implications.
-In general, you were laid off if your position was eliminated and fired if you were released for performance issues.
-Saying you were terminated can indicate either a lay-off or firing.
+Laid off, let go, and fired all imply that you didn’t actively choose to leave your job, but the three words have different implications.
+In general, you were laid off if your position was eliminated and fired if you were terminated for performance issues or other reasons.
+Saying you were let go can indicate either a lay-off or firing.

-Leaving a job for personal reasons can encompass any non-work rationale that takes you away from your workplace, such as caring for a family member, coping with an illness, or moving.
-You don't need to worry about sharing your reasons for leaving a job.
-Still, if you are comfortable doing so, you can use it to show something about your values and skill set that may need to be apparent on your resume.

 What to say in a job interview: I left my previous position for personal reasons.
-I enjoyed the work I was doing but prioritised caretaking for my grandmother.
-Unexpected benefits that I’m excited to bring into my career are the communication and organisation skills I improved while navigating the health care system on her behalf.
+I enjoyed the work I was doing but prioritized care taking for my grandmother.
+Unexpected benefits that I’m excited to bring into my career are the new communication and organization skills I developed while navigating the health care system on her behalf.

-There may be times when you are asked to leave a position before you are ready to.
-If you were fired, try to discern where you and your manager were misaligned.
-It may have been a skills mismatch, communication style differences, conflicting goals, or another reason.
+There may be times when you’re asked to leave a position before you are ready to.
+If you were fired from a job, try to discern where you and your manager were misaligned.
+It may have been a skills mismatch, a difference in communication styles, conflicting goals, or another reason.

-Once you determine your perspective of the situation, explain why you left the job around that misalignment while remaining truthful about the circumstances.
-Even though it may not feel good to share that you were terminated, this framing can help to demonstrate strong self-awareness.
+Once you determine your perspective of the situation, centre your explanation for why you left the job around that misalignment, while remaining truthful about the circumstances.
+Even though it may not feel good to share that you were terminated, this framing can help demonstrate strong self-awareness.

 Some ways you might phrase that you were fired include: